bugbiteme/openshift-space-challenge/README.md

 # Authors

-The OpenShift Island Challenge was created by Anthony Green, Marco Berube and Nikhil Malvankar.
+The OpenShift Space Challenge was created by Anthony Green, Marco Berube and Nikhil Malvankar.